-We estimate that the net proceeds we will receive from this offering will be approximately \$431.7 million (or \$488.0 million if the underwriters exercise their option to purchase additional shares in full), after deducting the underwriting discount and estimated offering expenses.
+We estimate that the net proceeds we will receive from this offering, assuming an initial price to the public of \$39.86 per share, will be approximately \$390.3 million (or \$448.9 million if the underwriters exercise their option to purchase additional shares in full), after deducting the estimated underwriting discount and offering expenses.
+It is possible that, based on market conditions, we may increase or decrease the number of shares offered hereby.